-At October 17, 2012, we beneficially owned 204,000 shares of Barnes & Noble Series J preferred stock, each share of which is convertible into 58.8235 shares of Barnes & Noble common stock, subject to anti-dilution adjustments (an aggregate 12,000,000 shares).
+At December 12, 2012, we beneficially owned 204,000 shares of Barnes & Noble Series J preferred stock, each share of which is convertible into 58.8235 shares of Barnes & Noble common stock, subject to anti-dilution adjustments (an aggregate 12,000,000 shares) and thus owned approximately 16.7% of the issued and outstanding shares as of that date, on an as-converted basis.
 The Series J preferred stock votes with the common stock on an "as converted" basis, subject to certain limitations.
 For so long as we hold at least 127,500 shares, we have the right to designate two directors to the board of directors (which reduces to one director if we own less than 127,500 but at least 76,500 Series J shares).